 - Apply/Submit all required materials through Peppervine.

-- The ICC President will review the application for University approval.
+- The ICC President in conjunction with the Student Advisory Committee will review the application for University approval.

 - The club representative will receive an e-mail of approval, denial, or –request additional information– from Student Activities.

-Student Activities reviews all requests for recognition of student organizations.
+The Student Advisory Committee (comprised of Student Affairs staff) reviews all requests for recognition of student organizations.
 Simply following the procedural steps set forth in the Student Organizations Handbook does not guarantee recognition.
 Generally, a response to a submitted registration will be given within ten business days, and will be sent to the student(s) and faculty/staff advisor submitting the application.

 If approved, the club must select a delegate to serve as the club's ICC representative (excluding members of the Sports Club Council).
 This delegate will be required to attend all orientation meetings and ICC General Council meetings.
 If denied, an appeal can be made to a review board consisting of Seaver College administration.
 To appeal, applicants must send a formal letter of request to the Assistant Director.